Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_steps.md

 2. The brain produces electrical signals that are picked up from the scalp by the electrodes
 3. The analog signals from the EEG (electroencephalogram) electrodes are converted to digital signals by the signal processing hardware
 4. The digital signals are passed to the laptop hardware UI program using bluetooth communication from signal processing hardware to usb
-5. These digital signals are displayed in by the hardware's UI program revealing wave like patterns
+5. These digital signals are displayed by the hardware's UI program revealing wave like patterns
 6. The amplitude (height of the waveform) is measured in microvolts and is read per second by the preprocessing program running
 7. The preprocessing program applies filters to remove uncharacteristic microvolt values and additional necessary changes to the data occur in this step
 8. The cleaned data is passed as input to the algorithm or machine learning model to perform a task or predict an outcome